 Common Word-Choice Mistakes

 Connotation: With all the synonyms available, choosing the right word can be a challenge.
-Each word has a meaning but most words also have connotations, which skew the meaning in a particular direction.
-Connotations are implied or emotional meanings that overlap a word’s official meaning.
+Each word has a meaning, but most words also have connotations, which skew the meaning in a particular direction.
+Connotations are implied or emotional undertones that flavor a word’s meaning.
 If your character is going home, there is a much different implication than if the character is going to her house.
-The fix: when choosing synonyms, consider the underlying meaning and emotional flavor of each option.
+The fix: when choosing synonyms, consider the connotation and emotional flavor of each option.

 Precision: The best word choices are specific.
 One word will be vague and nondescript while another will be vivid and descriptive.
 Consider the following sentences: